Stages of Labor and Delivery: Second Stage of Labor

 The baby’s head will lead the way and the body twists so that it’s easier for the baby to slip out.

 Of the stages of labor and delivery, the third stage, or the “afterbirth,” is the easiest and shortest.
 This is the stage wherein the placenta is delivered.
 Mothers often say it feels like an intesne version of menstruation.

 This phase can last between 5 and 30 minutes long and occurs after the baby is delivered.
 Contractions will signal the separation of your placenta from the uterine wall and that means that it is ready to be delivered.

 It’s likely that your uterus may be massaged or the umbilical cord could be pulled gently to aid in delivering the placenta.

+The stages of labor and delivery have now come to an end.
 After delivering the placenta, it’s likely for you to feel chills and shivers.
-Once this entire process is over, you will be monitored to make sure that you’re not bleeding excessively and that contractions in your uterus continue until all of the uterine lining is shed.
+Once this entire process is over, you will be monitored to make sure that you’re not bleeding excessively.
+Doctors will also ensure that contractions in your uterus continue until all of the uterine lining is shed.